the-road-to-learn-react/the-road-to-react/manuscript/react-modern/memoized-handler.md

 Functions that are defined in a React components are most of the time event handlers.
 However, because a React component is just a function itself, you can declare functions, function expressions, and arrow function expressions in a component too.
 In this section, we will introduce the concept of a **memoized function** by using React's useCallback Hook.

-We will refactor the code once to use a memoized function and get all the explanation afterward.
-The refactoring contains moving all the data fetching logic from the side-effect into a arrow function expression (A), wrapping this new function into React's `useCallback` hook (B), and invoking it in the `useEffect` hook (C):
+We will refactor the code upfront to use a memoized function and provide the explanations afterward.
+The refactoring consists of moving all the data fetching logic from the side-effect into a arrow function expression (A), wrapping this new function into React's `useCallback` hook (B), and invoking it in the `useEffect` hook (C):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~